MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P16-What-You-Learned/content.md

 - **Sprit frame animations**: Setting up more complex sprite frame based animations and using action properties such as start time to make a group animation look more natural.

+- **SFX**: Sound plays an important part in enhancing the game experience for the player, good use of sound can really help add that professional feel to a game.

 ##Device Compatibility
 - **iPad compatibility**: SpriteKit makes it easy to add iPad compatibility with minimal effort.